bokeh/bokeh/sphinx/source/docs/user_guide/interaction/widgets.rst

 :class:`~bokeh.models.BuiltinIcon`, :class:`~bokeh.models.SVGIcon`, or
 :class:`~bokeh.models.TablerIcon`).`

-More information can be found in the Reference for |Dropdown|.
+More information can be found in the reference guide entry for |Dropdown|.

 FileInput
 ~~~~~~~~~